Bad takes #5. It’s just contingency

 What is going on here?
 The richness of the satire by Svensson and Berger (2019) may be overwhelming to the naive reader, who surely will become dizzy and lose track of all the ways that the authors avoid facing the relevant scientific issues.
 And that is precisely the point: they are illustrating how to avoid addressing the novelty of (1) a formal pop-gen theory that focuses on the introduction process, and which makes novel predictions about evolution based on tendencies of variation (addressing aspects of parallelism, trends, GP maps, findability, etc), in a way that directly contradicts the classic Haldane-Fisher “mutation pressure” argument, and (2) empirical results confirming a distinctive prediction of this theory, namely effects of mutation biases on adaptation (not requiring neutrality or high mutation rates), contradicting a long neo-Darwinian tradition of dismissing internal biases in evolution.

-More generally, Svensson and Berger (2019) are mocking the way that Synthesis apologists do not contemplate the practice of science in terms of falsifiable theories, precise reasoning, or the prospect of striking future discoveries, but merely express their infatuation with a tradition made of people, vague ideas, and flexible themes.
+More generally, Svensson and Berger (2019) are mocking the way that Synthesis apologists do not contemplate the practice of science in terms of falsifiable theories, precise reasoning, or the prospect of striking future discoveries, but are mainly concerned with crafting a narrative of traditions made of people, vague ideas, and flexible themes.
 They trivialize new work by assigning it to familiar and vague categories that make it seem ordinary (e.g., it’s just chance, it’s just more population genetics), rather than mapping it to the specific issues that motivate it, make it significant, and raise unanswered questions for the future.

 To understand how this game works, consider a completely unrelated example, namely the invention of a telephone 150 years ago (image).
 The novelty-hating curmudgeon may object as follows: You say there is something new here?
 How arrogant to make such a claim!
 There is nothing new here at all!
 This is merely an engineered device, and inventors have been crafting devices for centuries!
 Have you no respect for past work?
 I could show you 15 devices from just the past few years that are more impressive than this one, with more parts.
 There is no fundamentally new technology here, merely pieces of wood and metal and wire!
 I could build something like this in an afternoon for $25.
 There are no new electrical or mechanical principles at work, merely electrical currents and vibrations controlled by magnets.
 It looks like other devices I have seen.
 I could break it easily with a hammer.
 I doubt that it can fly like an airplane.